mmwillet/TTS.cpp/examples/quantize/README.md

     The ggml enum of the quantized type to convert compatible model tensors to.
 For more information see readme.
 Defaults to Q4_0 quantizatio (2).
 --n-threads (-nt):
     The number of cpu threads to run the quantization process with.
 Defaults to known hardware concurrency.
+--convert-dac-to-f16 (-df):
+    Whether to convert the DAC audio decoder model to a 16 bit float.
 --quantize-output-heads (-qh):
     Whether to quantize the output heads.
 Defaults to false and is true when passed (does not accept a parameter).
 --quantize-text-embedding (-qe):